energywebfoundation/origin/docs/organization-guides/create-beneficiary.md

 1. Full name of the beneficiary
 2. Country of the benficiary
 3. Location of beneficiary.
-This is additional location information of the beneficiary (for example, city, state or region).
+This is additional location information of the beneficiary (e.g. city, state or region).